Neith: Mythology

 In some ancient Egyptian creation myths, Neith was identified as the mother of Ra and Apep.
 When she was identified as a water goddess, she was viewed as the mother of Sobek, the crocodile.
 It was because of this association with water, i.e. the Nile, that during pairing of deities she sometimes was considered the wife of Khnum and sometimes was associated with the source of the River Nile.
 In that cult center, she also was associated with the Nile Perch as well as being the goddess of the triad.

 As the goddess of creation and weaving, she was said to reweave the world on her loom daily.
-An interior wall of the temple at Esna records an account of creation in which Neith brings forth the Nun, the first land, from the primeval waters.
+An interior wall of the temple at Esna records an account of creation in which Neith brings forth the first land, from the primeval waters, the Nun.
 All that she conceived in her heart comes into being, including all thirty deities.
 Having no husband she has been described as "Virgin Mother Goddess":

 Proclus (412–485 AD) wrote that the adyton of the temple of Neith in Sais (of which nothing now remains) carried the following inscription:

-It was said that Neith interceded in the kingly war between Horus and Set, over the Egyptian throne, recommending that Horus rule.
+It was said that at the request of Thoth, Neith interceded in the kingly war between Horus and Set, over the Egyptian throne, recommending that Horus rule.

 A great festival, called the Feast of Lamps, was held annually in honor of Neith and, according to the Greek historian Herodotus, her devotees burned a multitude of lights in the open air all night during the celebration.

 Syncretic relationships

 The Greek historian Herodotus (c.
-484–425 BC) noted that the Egyptian citizens of Sais in Egypt worshipped Neith.
-The Greeks sought to draw a syncretic relationship to associate Egyptian deities with those of Greece.
-They identified Neith with Athena.
-The Timaeus, a dialogue written by Plato, mirrors that identification with Athena, possibly as a result of the identification of both goddesses with war and weaving.
+484) noted that the Egyptian citizens of Sais in Egypt worshipped Neith.
+In his dialogue Timaeus, the Greek philosopher Plato has Critias say that the Greek name of Neith is Athena.

 The English Egyptologist E. A. Wallis Budge suggested that the Christian biblical account of the flight into Egypt as recorded in the apocryphal gospels was directly influenced by stories about Isis and Horus; Budge argued that the writers of these gospels ascribed to Mary, the mother of Jesus, many peculiarities which, at the time of the rise of Christianity, were perceived as belonging to both Isis and Neith, for example, the parthenogenesis concept shared by both Neith and Mary.